mozilla-services/syncstorage-rs/glean/data-review/request.md

 * We will measure all active use of Sync (attributed from the server-side).
 This includes all countries, locales and release channels which Sync is used.

 9) If this data collection is default on, what is the opt-out mechanism for users?
+* Our initial plan for opting out of collection would invovle the client side "deletion-request" ping.
+This uses the `hashed_device_id` value referenced above to remove entries that are liked to the user's Firefox Account.
-* Opting out would involve a user not being signed into Sync as a service.
+* Alternatively, opting out would involve a user not being signed into Sync as a service.
 Since there is no active attribution that could identify a user, especially since we are using a hash value and generalized collection representation, there is not an immediate user concern.

 10) Please provide a general description of how you will analyze this data.